SaiKrishna1434/dms/README.md

 ---

 ## 📈 6.
 Testing & Validation
-- Demonstrate unit and integration tests.
+- Unit and integration tests demonstration.
-- Show test coverage reports if available.
+- Sonarqube reports, Code coverage.
-- Mention how you ensured reliability and correctness.
+- We tried to achieve coverage percentage of each of the test classes with valid test method, and ensured to be reliabile and correctness.

 ---